Don't be too daunted

 We’re here to help you every step of the way.
 Call us anytime on 0800 996 1927 and we’ll answer any queries or concerns you might have.
 That’s what we’re here for.
 You may also find this information in this booklet What to do after a death in Scotland useful.

-The registrar can now issue you with both a death certificate, and certificate for burial or cremation, which will be sent directly to us, the funeral can take place.
+The registrar can now issue you with both a death certificate, and certificate for burial or direct cremation, which will be sent directly to us, the funeral can take place.

 As well as organising the funeral, you might need to begin contacting banks and insurance companies of the deceased as you start the process of putting their affairs in order.
 Many of these organisations will ask to see the death certificate so it might be worth asking the registrar for an additional copy or copies.
 These are available for a small fee.